-In addition to the staffing required by the rapeutic group homes (TGH), Adolescent TGH ASAM 3.1 must have at least the following staffing:
+In addition to the staffing required by therapeutic group homes (TGH), Adolescent TGH ASAM 3.1 must have at least the following staffing:

-- 1. The provider must have a medical director (physician); - 2.
-The provider must have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
-LMHP or UP under supervision of a an LMHP caseload must not exceed 1:8 active clients; - 4.
+- 1. The provider shall have a medical director (physician); - 2.
+The provider shall have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
+LMHP or UP under supervision of a an LMHP caseload shall not exceed 1:8 active clients; - 4.
 At least one LMHP or UP is on duty at least 40 hours a week when majority of individuals are awake and on-site; - 5.
-The provider must have a house manager;

-- 6. The provider must have at least two direct care aides (two FTE) on duty during each shift; - 7.
-There must be a ratio of 1:8 direct care aides during all shifts and a ratio of 1:5 direct care aides on therapy outings; and - 8.
-There must be a care coordinator and/or duties may be assumed by clinical staff.
+The provider shall have a house manager; - 6.
+The provider shall have at least two direct care aides (two FTE) on duty during each shift: - 7.
+There shall be a ratio of 1:8 direct care aides during all shifts and a ratio of 1:5 direct care aides on therapy outings; and - 8.
+There shall be a care coordinator and/or duties may be assumed by clinical staff.